plexus/asset_packer/README.md

 ## Transformations

-The following assets are recognized
+So far, the following assets are recognized

 * img[src]
 * link[rel="stylesheet"][href]